Training your Pack Goat Kid

 No Contact Rule

 Number one rule of training your pack goat is you never, never, ever strike, hit, punch, kick, or slap your pack goat.
 You have to remember, in the “world of pack goat” they see you as a goat.
 Hitting shows a goat it’s OK to interact with humans in a similar way.
 An up and coming aggressive goat will see that as an open door to interact with humans in the same way.
 It will often not be with you, but it will be with other humans, usually new humans or infrequent visitors who are smaller in size.
 Once this shows up you have an immediate problem that is most of the time correctable, but sometimes not.
-Here is a video showing you how to correct this.
+Here is a video how to correct unwanted behavior.

 How to Correct